dmarcoux/DisplayEnergy/README.md

 # <a href="https://github.com/dmarcoux/DisplayEnergy">dmarcoux/DisplayEnergy</a>

 _DisplayEnergy_ is a [_Stardew Valley_](https://www.stardewvalley.net/) mod
-built with [_SMAPI_](https://smapi.io/) mod to display the player's current and max energy.
+built with [_SMAPI_](https://smapi.io/) mod to permanently display the player's current and max energy.
 This mod supports split-screen.

 ## How to Install This Mod